FactCheck-AI/FactCheck-MockAPI/README.md

 ### Database Backup and Restore

-#### Restoring from Backup
+#### Restoring database from dump file

-If you have database backup files, you can restore them using the provided script:
+you can restore them using the provided script through the actual dump:

 ```bash
 # Make the script executable